 After the 1993 season, Clark became a free agent and signed with the Texas Rangers, where he replaced former college teammate Palmeiro at first base in a no doubt awkward situation.
 Although his numbers were not quite as good as with the Giants, he did hit over .300 in four of his five years with the Rangers, and the team reached the postseason in 1996 and 1998.
 He signed with the Baltimore Orioles after the 1998 season (once again replacing Palmeiro as the team's first baseman).
-An early-season highlight came when he scored the winning run against Pedro Luis Lazo in first game of the 1999 Baltimore Orioles-Cuban National Team Exhibition Series.
-However, he struggled with injuries that summer, appearing in only 77 games (but still hitting .303).
+An early season highlight came when he scored the winning run against Pedro Luis Lazo in first game of the 1999 Baltimore Orioles-Cuban National Team Exhibition Series.
+He struggled with injuries that summer, appearing in only 77 games (but still hitting .303).
 Midway through 2000, he was traded to the St. Louis Cardinals for Jose Leon.
-Even though he did extremely well with his new team, hitting .345 with a 166 OPS+, he announced his retirement at the end of the year, finishing his career with a .303 average, 284 home runs and 1,186 runs scored.
+Even though he did extremely well with his new team, hitting .345/.426/.655 with a 166 OPS+, he announced his retirement at the end of the year, finishing his career with a .303 average, 284 home runs and 1,186 runs scored.

 In the 2006 Hall of Fame voting, Clark received 4.4% of the vote in his first year on the ballot.
 He needed 26 votes to stay on the ballot, but got only 23.
 He finished ahead of Dwight Gooden, who got 3.3%.
 In 2017, he was placed on the Veterans Committee ballot looking at players and executives from "Today's Game" era.
 He received less than five votes, but was again considered by the Veterans Committee in 2019, falling short.
 It was announced by the Giants that his number 22 would be retired during the 2020 season.
 Due to the Coronavirus pandemic, the ceremony was pushed back by two years, until July 30, 2022.